hon

 Therapy sessions are often accompanied by homework sessions and assignments.
 The therapist and the client work together to evaluate and adjust changes these have on thought patterns.
 Faulty reasoning on the part of the client is challenged in real-life experiments and the therapist guides the client to adjust his view of himself, as he realizes that his negative assumptions are faulty.
 One might sum it up as, a way-of-thinking readjustment.

-Spiritual and emotional needs are important for good mental health and in overcoming depression.
+Spiritual and emotional needs are sometimes involved with depression.
 Photo: Microsoft

 Anyone who is attempting to come off antidepressants or other psychiatric medications should do so gradually rather than abruptly.
 See Newsweek article How to Quit the Cure.
 Off-site link.